 Any failure to comply with this policy may lead to disciplinary action, including dismissal, or prosecution.
-In the case of a licenced reseller, licenced partner or contractor failing to comply with this policy, their contract may be cancelled the licenced reseller, licenced partner or contractor reported to the relevant authorities, including the police.
+In the case of an individual user, licenced reseller, licenced partner or contractor failing to comply with this policy, their contract may be cancelled and the individual user, licenced reseller, licenced partner or contractor reported to the relevant authorities, including the police.

 This policy describes the standard support services that are provided to all customers using the Psittacus Systems software and services.